jpnorair/otdb/README.md

 # OTDB

-"OTDB" is a program that utilizes libotfs and libhbuilder to represent a database of OpenTag Filesystems.
+`otdb` is a program that utilizes libotfs to represent a database of OpenTag Filesystems.

-OTDB has a command-line style interface that can work interactively, over a pipe, or via a socket.
+`otdb` has a command-line style interface that can work interactively or over a socket.
 The protocol is described in the OTDB API & Socket Protocol document that should be in the same directory as this ReadMe.

 ## Building OTDB